Today, we will deal with Kernel Panic upload mode error that arises when you reboot your Android phone or after performing a factory reset.

 - You will need a computer for this solution.

-Follow the below steps to install firmware to fix Kernel Panic upload mode error:
+Follow the steps to install firmware to fix Kernel Panic upload mode error:

 - Download ODIN on your PC.